ONSdigital/robo-article/README.md

 ## Using your own data and templates

-To use your own CSV data and PUG template, you will either need to overwrite the demo data or, for better collaboration, read directly from your project source files on a shared network drive (this also avoids the risk of writing data files to insecure locations).
+To use your own CSV data and PUG template, you will either need to overwrite the demo data or, for better collaboration, read directly from your project source files on a shared network drive (this also avoids the risk of writing sensitive data files to insecure locations like Github).

-When you move the files, you'll need to change the following parameters in the **/scripts/build-data.config.js** file:
+When you move the files, you'll need to change the following parameters in the **/src/app.config.js** file:

 ```javascript
 // Locations of data file and template (path to a local or shared drive)